jamalhansen/personal-goals/README.md

 ## To Do This Week
 - [ ] Start running on my walks
-- [x] Setup first Adelante Data Analysis meetup
+- [x] Setup Adelante Data Analysis kickoff meeting
 - [ ] Complete Calculations in Clojure
 - [ ] Research one item from my list of things I am ignorant about
 - [ ] Write 2 CodeNewbie Challenges